 - Bash Plate: Cracks and deforms on small hits, potentially leaving the motor vulnerable.

-- Footpegs/brace bending
+- Footpegs/brace: bending

-- Rear Linkage bending/breaking
+- Rear Linkage: bending/breaking

 Rusty’s verdict on more than a year of riding the Talaria Sting